Past Life Nazi Concentration Camp Experience Influencing A Woman With Anorexia Nervosa

 TH: "Here with me in my office, you have survived these experiences.
 You have survived your mother loving you, your being singled out, and the feeling of fullness.
 Realize your survival here in the present time."
 (It is o.k. to feel full.
 It's o.k. to have a full sensation from eating.
 It's o.k. to eat.)

 Ana opens her eyes and looks at me with a sense of amazement.
 She can connect this past life experience with her current life problems, which indicates we have worked an experience causing her current issues. ( She will realize the misleading survival-based logic and change her belief to: "Feeling full no longer equals death.")
 As a result of committing to complete the Past Life Therapy process, Anna is maintaining a healthy weight, married, and she has children.

 Schedule an Appointment

-Therapy sessions can be scheduled by contacting Dr. Thomas Paul, Master Clinical Past Life Therapist and founder of Past Life Therapy Center.
-PLTC has its primary office in Los Angeles, CA and Dr. Paul can be retained worldwide for week-long intensives.
-You may also want to inquire about phone sessions eligibility.
+Therapy sessions can be scheduled by contacting Dr. Thomas Paul, DCH, Master Clinical Past Life Therapist, and founder of Past Life Therapy Center.
+PLTC has its primary office in Los Angeles, CA. Dr. Paul can be retained for therapy intensives and phone/Skype/Zoom sessions.
 The PLTC/Netherton-Paul Method of Past Life Therapy and De-Hypnosis is available exclusively at Past Life Therapy Center®.